-When you’re picking out material for combined studies, look for programs that makes combining easy.
-There are several history curricula which give assignments for kids from K through 12th grade.
+When you’re picking out material for combined studies, look for programs that make combining easy.
+There are several history curricula that give assignments for kids from K through 12th grade.
 Some science curricula are graded for children from 1st through 8th grade.

 Textbooks designed for one-room schoolhouses such as Rod & Staff have the chapters arranged in a similar pattern every year.
 The kids are working through sentences, nouns, then verbs in a similar pattern making it easy to jump from grade to grade.

 Individual Studies and Independent Learning

 Not all subjects are easily combined.
 This year my children are separated for science.
 Quite frankly it was easier than trying to combine the children.
 Math, spelling, and grammar are also easier taught individually than in a group.
 L

 When you’re looking at individual studies, look for material that makes your life as a teacher easier.
 Is the book written to the kids so they can read the material for themselves?
 Pick up the materials you need.